-Acne - Milions of people are affected by acne annually, making it the most common skin condition in the world.
-Acne often appears on the face, neck, shoulders, chest, and upper back.
-Breakouts occur when pores become clogged and inflamed by oil and dead skin buildup.
-Acne materializes during puberty and can last well into middle age.
+Acne - Millions of people are affected by acne each year, making it the most common skin condition in the world.
+Acne often affects the face, neck, shoulders, chest and upper back.
+Breaks occur when the pores become clogged and inflamed by the accumulation of oil and dead skin.
+Acne materializes during puberty and can last until middle age.

-Cold Sores - Almost half af the population between the age of 14 and 49 carry the highly contagious herpes simplex virus (HSV), which is the most common cause of cold sores.
-Cold sores appear as a cluster of blisters on the lip or mouth, are not serious, and tend to clear within two weeks.
-HSV carriers should avoid contact with others during a cold sore breakout.
+Cold sores - Almost half of the population between the ages of 14 and 49 carry the highly contagious herpes simplex virus (HSV), which is the most common cause of herpes.
+Herpes appears as a buildup of blisters on the lips or mouth, is not severe and usually clears within two weeks.
+HSV carriers should avoid contact with other people during herpes.

-Hives - They are a result of an allergic reaction.
-They often appear as itchy welts on the skin and can be as small as a pen tip or as large as a dinner plate.
-A hive typically disappears within 24 hours, though a bout can last close to six weeks.
-Antihistamines and skin creams can be used to ease any itchiness people experience.
+Beehives - They are the result of an allergic reaction.
+They often appear as itchy hips on the skin and can be as small as the tip of a pen, or as large as a dinner plate.
+The hive usually disappears within 24 hours, although the attack can last nearly six weeks.
+Antihistamines and skin creams can be used to relieve any itching that people experience.

-Rosacea - The disease begins with a tendency to blush or flush more easily than others.
-Redness, skin dryness and sensitivity, and raised, red bumps can spread beyond the nose and cheek area to the forehead, chin, ears, chest, and back.
+Rosacea - The disease begins to tend to redden or redden more easily than others.
+Redness, dryness and tenderness of the skin and raised, red bumps can spread beyond the nose and cheeks to the forehead, chin, ears, chest and back.

-Eczema - Atopic dermatitis, more commonly known as eczema, is a common disease among children.
+Eczema - Atopic dermatitis, better known as eczema, is a common disease in children.
 Eczema is characterized by dry, scaly patches on the skin.
-It appears on the scalp, forehead, face, cheeks, and hands.
-Eczema can be long lasting and should be treated with creams and antihistamines to relieve itchiness.
+It appears on the scalp, forehead, face, cheeks and hands.
+Eczema can be long-lasting and should be treated with creams and antihistamines to relieve itching.

-Psoriasis - The Psoriasis causes the body to generate new skin cells within days.
-These cells pile on the surface of the skin and create scaly patches.
-Plaques most often appear on the knees, elbows, lower back, and scalp.
+Psoriasis - Psoriasis causes the body to generate new skin cells within days.
+These cells accumulate on the surface of the skin and create scaly spots.
+Plaques most often appear on the knees, elbows, lower back and scalp.

-Keratosis Pilaris - Appears as tiny bumps on the skin akin to goosebumps or small pimples.
-The bumps are harmless plugs of dead skin cells, often on the arms and thighs.
-Treating dry skin helps minimize the appearance of the bumps and eases any itchiness they cause.
+Keratosis pilaris - Appears as small bumps on the skin, similar to goosebumps or small pimples.
+Irregularities are harmless plugs of dead skin cells, often on the arms and thighs.
+Treating dry skin helps to minimize the appearance of bumps and relieves any itching they cause.

-Melanoma - The Melanoma frequently looks like a benign mole on one’s skin but tends to grow at a rapid rate.
-As the most serious form of skin cancer, it can be deadly if not caught early.
-Melanoma is highly treatable if caught early during a screening by your dermatologist.
+Melanoma - Melanoma often looks like a benign mole on the skin, but tends to grow rapidly.
+As the most serious form of skin cancer, it can be fatal if not caught early.
+Melanoma is very treatable if caught early during a screening by your dermatologist.